LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

 * The system will allow the user to initialize the instrument systems, set up observing parameters, and take/store images.
 * The system must include limit checking and error handling for supplied parameters.
 * The system will allow for certain automated sequences and repetitive observations to be configured and implemented by a                  scripting approach.
 Examples include guiding, focusing, dither patterns, and filter sequences.
 The scripting language will be Python and the system will expose a Python API for system control that will not allow dangerous operations.
 * This software should be built in a way that allows multiple instruments to be controlled by a single control package in the future.

 ### Specific Functional Requirements

-* These will be detailed in the requirements documents for LoCam, LoFits, LoFocus, and LoGuide
+* These will be detailed in the requirements documents for LoCam, LoFits, LoFocus, LoMeta, and LoGuide

 ### Logging Requirements